 ONS offers a range of 2011 Census geography products for England and Wales including:

-Digital boundaries and centroids, for Output Areas and Super Output Areas, which users can use in their own geographical information systems to carry out spatial analysis or web mapping.
+Digital boundaries and centroids, for OAs and SOAs, which users can use in their own geographical information systems to carry out spatial analysis or web mapping.

-Lookup tables showing Output Area aggregation to higher geographies, and comparison between 2001 and 2011 statistical geographies.
+Lookup tables showing OA aggregation to higher geographies, and comparison between 2001 and 2011 statistical geographies.

 Reference (outline) pdf maps showing the areas used to present census statistics